 Before you start that Christmas movie marathon, place a bolstered pet cover on your couch.
 Your pet will have a dedicated spot beside you as you make your way through the seasonal classics.
 This protector covers only a portion of your sofa and has plump, bolstered sides for your pet’s comfort.
 You’ll also have less stress in your life since you won’t be vacuuming up pet hair from your sofa (or not as much of it, anyway).

 If you’d like to cover almost the entirety of your furnishing, a furniture cover is the answer.
 Look for furniture protectors with straps or tuck-in flaps.
 Your pet will have a soft place for all his holiday naps, and you’ll appreciate that your furniture with be protected during the holiday season – and beyond.

 Shooing your pet off the comfy bed doesn’t seem to be in the holiday spirit, so accommodate your pet with a bed protector, which can be draped across the foot of the bed.
 A snag- and soil-resistant bed protector may be one of the best gifts Santa ever brought you and your four-legged buddy.

 All the beloved ornaments dangling from your tree say “family” in so many ways: those “First Christmas” baubles, construction-paper mice crafted from safety scissors, lopsided cotton-ball snowmen… so why not add an ornament that represents your four-legged family member?

-The Christmas cat ornament is available in four variations: Black and White Cat, Gray Cat, Tabby Cat, or White Cat.
+The Christmas cat ornament is available in four variations: Black Cat, Gray Cat, Tabby Cat, and White Cat.

-Each glittery Christmas ornament features a detailed pet wearing a Santa hat, a decorated Christmas tree, a red base, and a gold string for hanging.
+Each glittery Christmas ornament features a pet wearing a wreath or Santa hat and has a string for hanging.
 The dog ornaments even have bone motifs on the base.